Table of Contents

-But on the other, understanding the root issue of customer dissatisfaction and addressing it can help you prevent future returns and reduce costs.
+But on the other, understanding the root issue of customer dissatisfaction and addressing it can help you prevent future returns and reduce logistics costs.

 Order management should offer a holistic way of analyzing the entire ecommerce logistics process.
 By tracking strategic KPIs like lead times or return rates along with qualitative feedback, you can improve the process to increase customer satisfaction and cut costs at the same time.

 Order management software isn’t a one-size-fits-all product.
 Each solution has its own advantages, disadvantages, onboarding processes, and integration capabilities.
 The best fit for your business will depend on your specific needs and goals.

 Here’s how some of the most popular solutions on the market stack up.

 Skubana is a commerce platform that specializes in helping complex companies who fulfill orders from multiple warehouse locations and channels.

 Skubana brings everything you sell into one single place.
 Their product also offers in-depth analytics and tools to automate almost everything, even purchase orders.
 Contrary to other solutions like BrightPearl, onboarding and implementation with Skubana only takes a few weeks.